marcus-grant/notes/pcde-module18-content.md

 their data flows have grown substantially, possibly more than any other organization in the world.

+Hadoop has actually been a part of Google's indexing service for a while.
+Actually, since the beginning, Google were the initial developers of the technology before it was open sourced.
+They needed highly distributed data stores to hold and query all the data ingested by their web scrapers to then be turned into indexes that speed up the results of every Google search request.

+So what they needed was a system to hold and organize all this scraped data with the 5 Vs in mind.

+* Value - Google is a search engine, most sites they search provide some value.
+* Variety - The whole internet represents a whole lot of variety of data.
+* Velocity - Having the whole internet with its constantly changing sites and new ones coming online, there's a whole lot of data changing constantly.
+* Veracity - Indexing sites you need to make sure that the topics searched return the most relevant possible results.
+* Volume - To store all of this, incredible amounts of storage is needed.

+With all those factors in mind, likely 100s of Terabytes are stored in Google's Hadoop clusters dedicated to scraping.
+They also would need to store a lot of the sites that come in through the scrapers as you never known when you need to alter the pipelines through backfilling processes.
+You also never know when you need to improve the indexes by picking up new features of the dataset.

 ## Knowledge Check 18.1: Big Data and the Architecture of Hadoop

 * Q1: Which of the following are the three main characteristics of big data?